bsq-ports/Chroma/README.md

 Colors!

+## Background not visible
+Is the background not visible (related to #26)? make sure all the environment effects are turned on (located under `Player Settings`).

 ### NOTE: This is a port of Chroma to the Quest, as such, it is in no way associated with Aeroluna.
 Please do not pester them about bugs, they are not associated with this port.

 # TODO: